mikebaker85/shiptheory-api-docs/source/includes/main.md

-telephone | No | Sender contact telephone number mobile | No | Sender contact mobile number email | No | Sender contact email address products | |
+telephone | No | Sender contact telephone number mobile | No | Sender contact mobile number email | No | Sender contact email address tax_number | No | Tax number, or EORI number of the sender products | |
 name | Yes | Name of the product being sent sku | Yes | SKU of the product being sent